 A frequent chamber music collaborator, Dr. Falkner is Artistic Director of the Charm City Chamber Players, an ensemble designed to highlight original repertoire and transcriptions featuring the rich, dark sound of multiple violas and cellos.
 Having a keen interest in chamber music featuring the viola in more prominent roles, she has been a guest artist with the Fontenay Chamber Players and also frequently collaborates with colleagues in trios for flute, viola and harp or guitar.
 She has shared the stage alongside such artists as violinist Erick Friedman, violist Jesse Levine, harpists Rita Costanzi and Kayo Ishimaru, oboist Joe Robinson, flutists Sergio Pallottelli and Rhonda Cassano, and guitarist Jose Lezcano.
-She has been heard in venues as diverse as the Metropolitan Museum of Art in New York and Yale’s Beinecke Rare Book Library, in orchestras at Carnegie Hall and Boston’s Jordan Hall, as well as forums such as the American Harp Society and the National Association of Composers, U.S.A.
+She has been heard in venues as diverse as the Metropolitan Museum of Art in New York and Yale’s Beinecke Rare Book Library, and in orchestras at Carnegie Hall, Boston’s Jordan Hall, and across the country.

-Dr. Falkner is an active board member of the American Viola Society, where she has served as Chair of the AVS’s Orchestral Audition Competition and Seminar, presented annual lectures and facilitated panel discussions.
-After nearly a decade at the University of North Florida’s School of Music, she and her husband, cellist Steven Thomas, recently relocated to Baltimore.
-She was appointed to the faculty of the George Mason University School of Music and the Peabody Preparatory in 2019, teaching viola, violin and coaching chamber music, and most recently joined the string faculty at UMBC.
+Dr. Falkner is an active board member of the American Viola Society, where she has served as Chair of the AVS’s Orchestral Audition Competition and Seminar, the Dalton Research Competition, and presented lectures, and panel discussions.
+After nearly a decade at the University of North Florida, she and her husband, cellist Steven Thomas, recently relocated to Baltimore, where she joined the faculty of the Peabody Preparatory.
+Previously on faculty at the George Mason University School of Music, she is currently an Artist Affiliate at the University of Maryland-Baltimore County (UMBC), where she teaches viola and coaches chamber music.

 B.A., B.M.
 Oberlin College & Conservatory